 On October 29, 2021, the Company entered into a Loan and Security Agreement with Western Alliance Bank, as administrative agent and collateral agent for the lenders, and the banks and other financial institutions or entities from time to time party thereto as lenders (the "2021 Loan Agreement").
-The 2021 Loan Agreement provides provided for a \$75 million revolving credit facility with a \$5 million letter-of-credit sublimit and matures expired on October 29, 2023.
-The 2021 Loan Agreement is was secured by substantially all of the Company's assets.
-Borrowings under the 2021 Loan Agreement bear bore interest based on a formula using certain market rates.
-As of June 30, 2023 September 30, 2023, the interest rate was 7.91 8.19%.
-The 2021 Loan Agreement is was subject to various leverage and non-financial covenants.
-No amounts were outstanding under the 2021 Loan Agreement as of June 30, 2023 September 30, 2023.
-Subsequent to September 30, 2023, the 2021 Loan Agreement matured on its stated maturity date of October 29, 2023.
+The 2021 Loan Agreement provided for a \$75 million revolving credit facility with a \$5 million letter-of-credit sublimit and expired on October 29, 2023.
+The 2021 Loan Agreement was secured by substantially all of the Company's assets.
+Borrowings under the 2021 Loan Agreement bore interest based on a formula using certain market rates.
+As of September 30, 2023, the interest rate was 8.19%.
+The 2021 Loan Agreement was subject to various leverage and non-financial covenants.
+No amounts were outstanding under the 2021 Loan Agreement as of September 30, 2023.
+Subsequent to September 30, 2023, the The 2021 Loan Agreement matured on its stated maturity date of October 29, 2023.